surminus/cv/README.md

 Most of my career has been spent working with Linux systems, and I cut my teeth working in customer facing support.

-I enjoy writing tools in Ruby, Go, and occasionally Bash.
-I've worked with continuous integration (CI) and deployment systems, and have a strong interest in using automation to solve problems.
+I enjoy writing Go and Ruby.
+I have a lot of experience with continuous integration (CI) and deployment systems, and have a strong interest in using automation to solve problems.
+I particularly enjoy making the lives of my colleagues better with intuitive tools.

 Much of my work in the last few years has been in an AWS environment.
 I feel comfortable working within the huge Amazon ecosystem and using the AWS SDK.